Sino-Xenic vocabularies: Structural effects

 The influx of Chinese vocabulary contributed to the development of Middle Korean tones, which are still present in some dialects.
 Sino-Korean words have also disrupted the native structure in which l does not occur in word-initial position, and words show vowel harmony.

-Chinese morphemes have been used extensively in all these languages to coin compound words for new concepts in a similar way to the use of Latin and Ancient Greek roots in English.
+Chinese morphemes have been used extensively in all these languages to coin compound words for new concepts in a similar way to the use of Latin and Greek roots in English.
 Many new compounds, or new meanings for old phrases, were created in the late 19th and early 20th centuries to name Western concepts and artifacts.
 The coinages, written in shared Chinese characters, have then been borrowed freely between languages.
 They have even been accepted into Chinese, a language usually resistant to loanwords, because their foreign origin was hidden by their written form.
 Often, different compounds for the same concept were in circulation for some time before a winner emerged, and sometimes, the final choice differed between countries.

 The proportion of vocabulary of Chinese origin thus tends to be greater in technical, scientific, abstract or formal language or registers.
 For example, Sino-Japanese words account for about 35% of the words in entertainment magazines (where borrowings from English are common), over half the words in newspapers and 60% of the words in science magazines.